google/orbit/README.md

 - Manual Instrumentation
 - Source Code and Disassembly View
 - Remote Profiling
-- Debug Symbol Parsing
+- Debug Symbol Parsing (ELF, DWARF, PE and PDB)
 - Full Serialization of Captured Data

 ### Note

-Orbit is undergoing a major overhaul.
-The focus has now shifted to the Linux version.
+Orbit's focus has shifted to the Linux version.
 Windows local profiling is currently only supported partially and major features, such as dynamic instrumentation, are not yet implemented.
 It is possible however to profile Linux executables from a Windows UI instance.
 For Windows local profiling, please use the released [binaries](https://github.com/google/orbit/releases).

 ## Build